Honeymoon Special

 Diamond Season, from May to September, is considered the ideal time for classic safari experiences – cooler temperatures, excellent visibility, and concentrated wildlife sightings.
 For many, this is the pinnacle of safari season.

-Emerald Season, from December to April, brings lush, green landscapes and dramatic thunderstorms.
-It also offers fewer tourists, excellent conditions for photography, and incredible birding opportunities.
+Emerald Season, from December to April, lush, green landscapes are accompanied by sporadic and dramatic thunderstorms.
+This Season also offers fewer tourists, excellent conditions for photography, and incredible birding opportunities.

-Ultimately, the best time to visit depends on your very own circumstances and desires for your first time safari!
+Ultimately, the best time to visit Botswana for your first-time safari depends on your very own circumstances and desires!

 The Okavango Delta is one of Africa’s most extraordinary safari destinations – a shimmering oasis in northern Botswana where floodwaters spill into the Kalahari Desert, creating a rich network of lagoons, channels, and islands teeming with life.
 Each year, around May, the floodwaters arrive from Angola and transform the Delta into a lush paradise ideal for both water and land-based safaris.